What Is Resveratrol?

 Phenol is also used as an oral anesthetic/analgesic in products such as Chloraseptic or generic equivalents.
 Phenol is commonly used to temporarily treat pharyngitis.

 Plants produce Resveratrol in response to injury or when the plant is under attack by pathogens.
-An example of pathogens are bacteria or fungi.
+An example of pathogens is bacteria or fungi.

-The skin of grapes contain a large amount of Resveratrol to protect the plant against fungal diseases and sun damage; hence wine has higher levels of Resveratrol compared to other natural food.
+The skin of grapes contains a large amount of Resveratrol to protect the plant against fungal diseases and sun damage; hence wine has higher levels of Resveratrol compared to other natural food.